Marcelobbr/flood_traffic/README.md

 ## Pre-processing
 We had to do some treatment to our data.
 In case of Rio de Janeiro, which is a spacially big city, we noticed that the data from Dark Sky changed according to neighborhoods.
 To address this problem, we selected three different neighborhoods (Barra, Lagoa Rodrigo de Freitas and Meier and calculated the average value of features such as wind speed and precipitation intensity.

-# Data Exploration, Predictions and Final Comments
+# Data Exploration and Predictions
-To check for all visualizations and predicions developed in this project, we suggest that you go to the corresponding website where we placed all relevant products.
+To check for all visualizations and predicions developed in this project, we suggest that you go to the [corresponding website](https://sites.google.com/view/weathertraffic) where we placed all relevant products.

+# Final Comments
 Who should benefit the most from this project?

 We envision local governments as our main stakeholders.
 They should be the most interested entity in consuming this type of data.
 The common drawbacks for them is that generally, worldwide, public sector don't have the skills to access this data .
 Even when it is accessible, they don't have the capabilities to interpret it and restructure into insightful visualizations so that decision makers can sketch better alert systems and prevention.
 Also, by understanding the most affected spots in a city network, they can also design more focused public policies.
 Public money is a scarce resource, so it should be used wisely and in the most efficient way, benefiting the most of the population.